espressif/idf-eclipse-plugin/tests/com.espressif.idf.ui.test/README.md

 The configs directory contains the default-configs required for the tests they contain some configuration like build delay and some other UI awaiting delays can be added here as well, the idea is to keep only the default baseline configs here and if a functionality is taking some extensive UI operations that are not part of default operations, we can introduce another property file to contain those configurations.
 Currently this contains a setting for the build delay required and some absolute paths that are not relative to the repository or a central location we will try to update this once the CI for the automation is complete and the updated version of this document will contain isntructions on them.
 For now if your test needs to contain a property use this file and use the `**DefaultPropertyFetcher.java**` for fetching that property, for paths you can use the path on your own local env for the moment, also make sure to update these paths when you are trying to run the test.

 ### Test Classes
-Test cases themselves are to be placed in the `**com.espressif.idf.tests.exectuables.cases**` package.
+Test cases themselves are to be placed in the `**com.espressif.idf.tests.executables.cases**` package.
 They can be further subdivided into their own packages in this package based upon the functionality they are testing for example at the time of writing this following packages are present that contain different test executable classes.
 ![](doc/images/test_executable_packages.png)